Mollie Lieber West: Communist Party affiliation

 Joining the Communist Party USA in 1935 as a labor organizer for the Young Communist League USA, West later became the secretary for the Illinois Communist Party.
 She married her first husband, Carl Lieber, a journalist and fellow Communist sympathizer on June 30, 1940.
 In 1943, as his friends were volunteering to serve in World War II, Carl Lieber volunteered for the United States Army and was sent to Europe.
 In his absence, Mollie, who was pregnant with their child, lost the pregnancy in a stillbirth and nearly died, and was saved by friends who "crowded the hospital to donate blood for her."
 Carl only read the news two weeks later in a letter from a friend.
-In January of 1945, Carl was killed in a car crash near Nice.
+In January 1945, Carl was killed in a car crash near Nice.
 To stay busy, West "served as an American Delegate to the World Youth Congress held in London and the World Student Congress in Czechoslovakia."
 While in Europe, she traveled to various other conventions and visited her husband's grave, possibly becoming the first American widow of World War II to do so.

 In 1948, Mollie Lieber married James West, a fellow Communist organizer, and in 1951 they adopted their son, Stephen.
 However, due to government attention surrounding their Communist activities, James West went "underground," moving constantly, and in 1952 Mollie and her son did the same, changing Chicago-area residences at least 20 times.
 The FBI maintained a profile and surveillance of Mollie West and attempted to contact her on at least one occasion.
 In 1962, she renounced her Communist Party membership, stating that "while she believed in their principals, it was not her life."